 - Which app do you use most frequently?

 How to run effective ice breaker questions for virtual meetings

-Running a round of remote icebreaker questions on popular virtual conference call apps is challenging because you have fewer virtual cues.
+Running a round of remote icebreaker questions on virtual meeting platforms is challenging because you have fewer virtual cues.
 In person, you can form a circle, while on video you may not even know what order your people are in.

 The solution is for the host or facilitator to start by saying they will go first, followed by the next two people on deck.
 Once you get to the third person, name the next two people on deck and so on.
 This system gives each participant clarity on who is going next and when it is their turn.